Database Schema

 vault_id TEXT NOT NULL,

-encrypted_vault_key TEXT NOT NULL, -- AES-256-GCM encrypted
+encrypted_vault_key BYTEA NOT NULL, -- AES-256-GCM ciphertext

-encrypted_vault_name TEXT NOT NULL, -- AES-256-GCM encrypted
+encrypted_vault_name BYTEA NOT NULL, -- AES-256-GCM ciphertext

-vault_key_nonce TEXT NOT NULL,
+vault_key_nonce BYTEA NOT NULL,

-vault_name_nonce TEXT NOT NULL,
+vault_name_nonce BYTEA NOT NULL,

 created_at TIMESTAMP DEFAULT now(),